 WMCC has assembled the best team of women’s cancer doctors anywhere, including experts in radiation therapy and chemotherapy for breast cancer, as well as surgery, radiation therapy and chemotherapy for gynecologic cancers.
 WMCC is still the only regional facility to offer diagnostic imaging, radiation, chemotherapy and professional consults under one roof.

 Dr. Hoekstra is division chief of our gynecologic oncology program.
 She earned her medical degree from Rush University in Chicago and a master of public health from the University of Illinois at Chicago.
 She completed a residency in obstetrics and gynecology at Advocate Illinois Masonic Medical Center and a fellowship in gynecologic oncology at Northwestern University.
 Dr. Hoekstra is board certified in obstetrics and gynecology and gynecologic oncology.

 Dr. Mize earned his medical degree from the University of Texas in Houston.
 He completed a residency in obstetrics and gynecology at University of Utah Hospitals & Clinics and a fellowship in gynecologic oncology at SUNY Downtown Medical Center in Brooklyn, NY.
-Dr. Mize is board eligible in obstetrics and gynecology and gynecologic oncology.
+Dr. Mize is board certified in obstetrics and gynecology and board eligible in gynecologic oncology.

 Carol Christianson, MS, CGC, earned a Bachelor of Science degree in biology from Michigan Technological University and a Master of Science degree in human genetics from the University of Michigan.
 She has worked as a genetic counselor for more than 30 years and has expertise in gastroenterologic and gynecologic hereditary cancer syndromes.